ivanvovk/WaveGrad/README.md

 ___
 ## About

 WaveGrad is a conditional model for waveform generation through estimating gradients of the data density with WaveNet-similar sampling quality. **This vocoder is neither GAN, nor Normalizing Flow, nor classical autoregressive model**.
 The main concept of vocoder is based on *Denoising Diffusion Probabilistic Models* (DDPM), which utilize *Langevin dynamics* and *score matching* frameworks.
-Furthemore, comparing to classic DDPM, WaveGrad achieves super-fast convergence (6 iterations and probably lower) w.r.t.
+Furthermore, comparing to classic DDPM, WaveGrad achieves super-fast convergence (6 iterations and probably lower) w.r.t.
 Langevin dynamics iterative sampling scheme.

 ___
 ## Installation